Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 **Choose software and hardware**

   Decide what the objective is.
 In this case, it would be to create a network between multiple LANs and establish communciation between various devices.
-Thus, we would require switches, routers, end devices, WAP, ethernet cables, servers, etc.
+Thus, we would require switches, routers, end devices, ethernet cables, etc.

 **IP assignments**